-- Review information received and assess if any urgent actions are needed, i.e. medical, child's immediate safety - Check what is known about the child when they arrived (or not) at school today, how they are presenting physically and emotionally and if there are any changes in their behaviour - Consider what is already known about the child and their family, including whether any previous concerns have been raised by staff or if they are already known to local authority children's services (targeted early help or social care) - Consider what 'checks' need to be carried out and how best these can be achieved - Inform relevant school staff who have a specific need to know i.e. class/form teacher and relevant support staff - Where appropriate use relevant national, local and education-based risk identifying, assessment tools and guidance to support the identification of needs and decision making, such as: - School -based records, assessments, and chronologies, including any contextual factors/placed based risks (My Concern) - ODSCP multi-agency guidance, tools and briefing notes, for example Self-harm and Suicidal Behaviour Guidance, Briefing Note: Harmful Online Challenges and Hoaxes, Guidelines for gathering information and assessing the needs of children whose parents have drug/alcohol issues, Practice Guidance Child Sexual Abuse within the Family, Practice Guidance for responding to Adults and Child Victims of Modern Slavery, Male Circumcision guidance, Childhood Obesity: Health, Wellbeing and Safeguarding guidance for practitioners, Schools Stopping Domestic Abuse Together Guidance, Domestic Violence Risk Identification Matrix (DVRIM), Safelives DASH Risk Identification Checklist (domestic abuse risk to adults), CRE (Children at Risk of Exploitation) risk assessment, Graded Care Profile (neglect); see DDSCP safeguarding children procedures documents library - National guidance and assessment tools e.g. Stop it now (sexual behaviours), Contextual safeguarding tools, Sharing nudes and semi-nudes: advice for education settings working with children and young people
+- Review information received and assess if any urgent actions are needed, i.e. medical, child's immediate safety - Check what is known about the child when they arrived (or not) at school today, how they are presenting physically and emotionally and if there are any changes in their behaviour - Consider what is already known about the child and their family, including whether any previous concerns have been raised by staff or if they are already known to local authority children's services (targeted early help or social care) - Consider what 'checks' need to be carried out and how best these can be achieved - Inform relevant school staff who have a specific need to know i.e. class/form teacher and relevant support staff - Where appropriate use relevant national, local and education-based risk identifying, assessment tools and guidance to support the identification of needs and decision making, such as: - School-based records, assessments, and chronologies, including any contextual factors/placed based risks - DDSCP multi-agency guidance, tools and briefing notes, for example Vulnerability of children not in school guidance, Children and Young People Missing from Home or Care protocol, Self-harm and Suicidal Behaviour Guidance, Briefing Note: Harmful Online Challenges and Hoaxes, Guidelines for gathering information and assessing the needs of children whose parents have drug/alcohol issues, Practice Guidance Child Sexual Abuse within the Family, Practice Guidance for responding to Adults and Child Victims of Modern Slavery, Male Circumcision guidance, Was not brought guidance, Childhood Obesity: Health, Wellbeing and Safeguarding guidance for practitioners, Guidance for responding to Adults and Child Victims of Modern Slavery, Schools Stopping Domestic Abuse Together Guidance, Domestic Violence Risk Identification Matrix (DVRIM), Safelives DASH Risk Identification Checklist (domestic abuse risk to adults), Children at Risk of Exploitation assessment, Graded Care Profile (neglect); see DDSCP safeguarding children procedures documents library

+- National guidance and assessment tools e.g. Stop it now (sexual behaviours), Contextual safeguarding tools, Sharing nudes and semi-nudes: advice for education settings working with children and young people